igroff/epiquery2/README.md

 will explicitly support a set of built in drivers and handling of 'after market' or user created drivers as well to facilitate extension to support additonal datasources.

+#### Connections

+Epiquery supports configuration of multiple, named, connections to be used when executing a QueryRequets.
+In addition it allows for specification of all required connection information within the request, allowing for connection to arbitrary supported data sources.